 And if a vegetable isn’t soft enough cooked as directed, turn the heat down 25-50 degrees and cook a little longer.
 (325 F for 30-40 minutes is usually a good ballpark and should be tried if your toddler has a hard time chewing roasted vegetables.)

-Oh and: Toddlers may enjoy roasted vegetables best when dipped into ketchup!
+TIP: Toddlers may enjoy roasted vegetables best when dipped into ketchup or another favorite dip!

 The Best Roasted Vegetables for Kids